JustinDFuller/JustinDFuller/README.md

 ### At The Times

-I am the tech lead for a group of teams called Access and Messaging.
+I am the tech lead for a group of teams called Access and Messaging Systems.
 This comprises the teams Onsite Messaging, Offers, Access, and Auth.

 Most recently, I architected, built, shipped, and led a successful migration to the next generation of systems that decide which messages we show on our paywall and other spaces across web and mobile.